-- Headshots are illegal and the thrower is out.
+- Headshots: Direct hits to a standing player’s head are illegal and the thrower is out.

-- Neutral Zone: The area in the middle of the court, between the throwing lines, that either team is allowed to occupy.
+- Neutral Zone: The area in the middle of the court that players from either team can occupy.

-- Get to know your teammates and your opponents and have fun!
+- Community: Get to know your teammates, your opponents, and have fun!

 - Neutral zone: If a player steps completely over the line the neutral zone onto the opponent’s side of the court that player is out.
 The size of the neutral zone may vary depending on the facility, but the attack line distance is consistent.

 - Attack line: The attack line is 23 feet from the back wall.